katiemtroll/Stocks_Analysis/README.md

             Worksheets(YearValue).Activate

             For j = RowStart To RowEnd
-                ' If the cell value is equal to the ticker array If Cells(j, 1).Value = Ticker Then 'then set the total volume for the ticker to previous total volume plus the new volume of that ticker cell
+                'If the cell value is equal to the ticker array If Cells(j, 1).Value = Ticker Then 'then set the total volume for the ticker to previous total volume plus the new volume of that ticker cell
                     TotalVolume = TotalVolume + Cells(j, 8).Value
                 End If